First seven ecumenical councils: First Council of Ephesus (431)

-Theodosius II called the council to settle the christological controversy surrounding Nestorianism.
-Nestorius, Patriarch of Constantinople, opposed use of the term Theotokos (Greek: Ἡ Θεοτόκος, "God-Bearer").
-This term had long been used by orthodox writers, and it was gaining popularity along with devotion to Mary as Mother of God.
-He reportedly taught that there were two separate persons in the incarnate Christ, though whether he actually taught this is disputed.
+Theodosius II called the council to settle the Christological controversy surrounding Nestorianism.
+Nestorius, Patriarch of Constantinople, declared the use of the term Theotokos (Greek: Ἡ Θεοτόκος, "God-Bearer") to be insufficient, preferring to use Christokos.
+This term had been in use by the early church prior to the outbreak of this controversy.
+Nestorius affirmed that Christ is in two distinct, separate natures (hypostases) that persist after the union, in contrast to Cyril of Alexandria, who insisted on the unity of the two natures into one.

 The council deposed Nestorius, repudiated Nestorianism, and proclaimed the Virgin Mary as the Theotokos.

 After quoting the Nicene Creed in its original form, as at the First Council of Nicaea, without the alterations and additions made at the First Council of Constantinople, it declared it "unlawful for any man to bring forward, or to write, or to compose a different (ἑτέραν) Faith as a rival to that established by the holy Fathers assembled with the Holy Ghost in Nicæa."

+Aftermath

+Shortly after Cyril's death, in November 448, a synod at Constantinople condemned Eutyches, an archimandrite (abbot) of a significant monastery near Constantinople, who taught that Christ was not consubstantial with humanity as He had one divine nature that "consumed his humanity as the ocean consumes a drop of vinegar."